Rki009/GateWay/README.md

-# Welcome to GitHub Desktop!
+# Raspberry Pi Internet Gateway Monitor Script

 gateway.sh - Internet Gateway Monitor Script
 	- Bash script to verify a Raspberry Pi is connected to an Internet gateway